KoershGit/koreshPtb/README.md

 ...
 ```

-Now you can visit `http://127.0.0.1:8050/` with any Browser and watch the a noisy SineGenerator agent together with its filtered signal, a pulseGenerator and a schockGaussianGenerator you just spawned.
+Now you can visit `http://127.0.0.1:8050/` with any Browser and watch the noisy SineGenerator agent together with its filtered signal, a pulseGenerator and a schockGaussianGenerator you just spawned.
 Also, you can find figures of the result in Fig_Results.